-Five things to know about the latest efforts to bring unions to Big Tech
+Six things to know about the latest efforts to bring unions to Big Tech

 Uber and Lyft used sneaky tactics to avoid making drivers employees in California, voters say.
 Now, they’re going national.

 Gig workers and their advocates are pushing ahead with efforts to organize, even as tech companies have moved quickly to push for Proposition 22 in other states and squash nascent union efforts.
-On Thursday, Instacart fired its only unionized workers, a group of 10 employees in Skokie, Ill., as part of a larger layoff of 2,000 in-store shoppers, who pick and pack groceries inside the store and are the only segment of Instacart’s workforce classified as employees.
+In January, Instacart fired its only unionized workers, a group of 10 employees in Skokie, Ill., as part of a larger layoff of nearly 2,000 in-store shoppers, who pick and pack groceries and are the only segment of Instacart’s workforce classified as employees.
 Earlier in January, the grocery chain Albertsons laid off employees who handled delivery and replaced them with contractors from DoorDash, a move interpreted by critics as a response to Proposition 22’s success.
 Meanwhile, a group of gig workers and unions has filed a lawsuit in California Supreme Court to have Proposition 22 overturned.

 In response to tech company crackdowns and lobbying, gig workers have shifted their strategy to emphasize building worker-led movements and increasing their ranks, rather than focusing on employment status as the primary goal, says Veena Dubal, a law professor at the University of California Hastings College of the Law in San Francisco.
 The hope is that with President Biden in the White House and an even split in the Senate, legislators will mobilize at the federal level, through the NLRA or bills like the PRO Act, to recognize gig worker collectives as real unions.